jacwright/RestServer/README.md

 </IfModule>
 ```

-### Authentication
+### Authentication and Authorization

 Authentication is unique for each application.
 But tying your authentication mechanisms into RestServer is easy.
-By simply adding a method named `authorize` to your `Controller` all requests will call that method first.
-If `authorize()` returns false, the server will issue a 401 Unauthorized response.
-If `authorize()` returns true, the request continues on to call the correct controller action.
+By simply adding `authenticate` and `authorize` methods to your `Controller` all requests will call these methods first.
+If `authenticate()` or `authorize()` returns false, the server will issue a **401 Invalid credentials** or **403 Unauthorized** response respectively.
+If both `authenticate()` and `authorize()` returns true, the request continues on to call the correct controller action.
 All actions will run the authorization first unless you add `@noAuth` in the action's docs (I usually put it above the `@url` mappings).

-Inside your authentication method you can use PHP's [`getallheaders`](http://php.net/manual/en/function.getallheaders.php) function or `$_COOKIE` depending on how you want to authorize your users.
-This is where you would load the user object from your database, and set it to `$this->user = getUserFromDatabase()` so that your action will have access to it later when it gets called.
+You can select authentication and authorization functions as per your requirements you can implement only `autenticate` if you want to confirm client identity.
+Or you can implement both, then `authorize` can help to confirm if current client is allowed to access a certain method.

+For more detail you can check example file `TestAuthControll.php`.
+Currently default authentication handler support **Basic** and **Bearer** authentication headers. and pass `[username, password]` or `bearer token` respectively to `authenticate()` method in your controller.
+In case you want to authenticate clients using some other method like cookies, You can do that inside `authenticate` method.
+You may replace default authentication handler by pass your own implementation of `AuthServer` interface to RestServer instance.

-RestServer is meant to be a simple mechanism to map your application into a REST API.
+RestServer is meant to be a simple mechanism to map your application into a REST API and pass requested data or headers.
 The rest of the details are up to you.

 ### Cross-origin resource sharing